 Any type of medical negligence can put your life on hold, at least in the short term.
 Sometimes the effects of negligence can lead to long-lasting health issues, and in extreme cases can even be fatal.
 Although making a claim might seem daunting, it can really help to make a difference during your recovery and into the future.

-We can help you make a compensation claim on behalf of a close friend or family member – this means they’ll be able to get the support they need, but without the added pressure of speaking with our solicitors or dealing with the claim.
+In some situations, you can make a compensation claim on behalf of a close friend or family member.
+This means they’ll be able to get the support they need, but without the added pressure of speaking with a solicitor or dealing with the claim.

-We might even be able to arrange for them to receive some of their compensation before the final settlement.
-This is known as an ‘interim payment’, and could help to cover any immediate costs of their injuries, including the cost of accommodation if you’ve had to stay nearby to the hospital where they’re being treated.
+Your solicitor might even be able to arrange for them to receive some of their compensation before the final settlement.
+This is known as an ‘interim payment’, and could help to cover any immediate costs of their injuries, including the cost of accommodation if they’ve had to stay nearby to the hospital where they’re being treated.

-Unfortunately, medical mistakes can affect anyone – but young children are particularly vulnerable because they’re not as strong as most adults.
+Unfortunately, medical mistakes can affect anyone – but young children are particularly vulnerable.
 Nobody deserves for their condition to become worse because of their treatment, but when children are involved it can be particularly upsetting.

-We can help you make a claim on behalf of a child at any point up until their 18th birthday.
-Or, once they become an adult they have three years to make a claim for an accident which happened while they were under the age of 18.
+If you’re a parent or guardian, you may be able to make a claim on behalf of a child at any point up until their 18th birthday.
+Or, once they become an adult they have until they are 21 to make a claim themselves for any medical negligence injuries they suffered when they were under the age of 18.